Josephine Staton: Early life and education

-Professional career
+Career

 From 1987 until 2002, Staton was an attorney with the San Francisco and Newport Beach offices of the law firm Morrison & Foerster, first as an associate (1987–1994) and then as a partner (1995–2002).
-In 2002, Staton became a Superior Court judge in Orange County, California, based in Santa Ana.
+In 2002, Staton became a judge on Orange County Superior Court, based in Santa Ana.
 She was appointed to the position by Governor Gray Davis to fill the vacancy created when Judge Richard D. Fybel was elevated to the California Court of Appeal in Orange County.

 Federal judicial service

-On February 4, 2010, President Barack Obama nominated Staton to fill the vacancy in the Central District created by Judge Alicemarie Stotler taking senior status in January 2009.
+On February 4, 2010, President Barack Obama nominated Staton to fill the vacancy in the Central District created by Judge Alicemarie Huber Stotler, who assumed senior status in January 2009.
 On March 18, 2010, the United States Senate Committee on the Judiciary reported Staton's nomination to the full Senate, which unanimously confirmed Staton on June 21, 2010, in a voice vote.
 She received her commission on June 22, 2010.
 Staton was appointed to the bench under the name of Josephine Staton Tucker and served under that name until September 20, 2013.

 Notable cases

 Friedrichs v.
 California Teachers Association

-Judge Staton presided over a challenge brought by several Orange County public school teachers to the California Teachers Union's exclusive bargaining system on constitutional grounds.
+Staton presided over a challenge brought by several Orange County public school teachers to the California Teachers Union's exclusive bargaining system on constitutional grounds.
 The 9th Circuit Court of Appeals affirmed her ruling in favor of the teachers union, and this ruling was upheld by an evenly divided U.S. Supreme Court in a 4-4 per curiam decision in Friedrichs v.
 California Teachers Ass'n.
 Justice Scalia had been the expected 5th vote to overturn the controlling 1977 Abood decision, but his 2016 death shortly after the case was argued meant there was a deadlocked decision.
 Subsequently, Abood was overturned in Janus v.
-AFSCME in 2018, which effectively overturned Judge Staton's ruling in Friedrichs.
+AFSCME in 2018, which effectively overturned Staton's ruling in Friedrichs.